marekzajac97/bf2-blender/docs/README.md

 - Each child of the root object must be an empty object corresponding to Geom (prefixed with `G<index>__`).
 Statics may also contain an empty child object which defines its anchor point (prefixed with `ANCHOR__`).
 - Each child of the Geom object must be an object corresponding to Lod (prefixed with `G<index>L<index>__`) containing mesh data.
 There must be at least one Lod.
 - Lods should have their [origin set at center of the geometry](https://docs.blender.org/manual/en/latest/scene_layout/object/origin.html#set-origin).
 This optimizes bounding spheres and avoids frustum culling related bugs (objects disappearing at certain viewing angles).
 - For BundledMeshes, each Lod may contain multiple child objects representing its child ObjectTemplates.
-Each Lod must contain the same hierarchy of those (their names and transformations must match between Lods).
-If the child object is an empty object, it will export with no geometry part index assigned, use it for exporting invisible logical gameplay elements such as the `Engine`.
+Each Lod must contain the same hierarchy of those (their names and transformations must match between Lods)<sup>1</sup>.
+If the child object is an empty object, it will export with no geometry part index assigned; this may be used for exporting invisible logical gameplay elements such as the `Engine`.
 - Each object in the hierarchy should have its an ObjectTemplate type set.
+You will find this property in the `Object Properties` tab, `Battlefield 2` panel (it defaults to `SimpleObject`)<sup>2</sup>.

+<sup>1</sup> A single object (geometry part) may be present in one LODs hierarchy but missing in another, e.g. in low detail LODs, some geometry parts can be merged with the parent (when the part movement wouldn't be seen anyway due to distance)

-You will find this property in the `Object Properties` tab, `Battlefield 2` panel (it defaults to `SimpleObject`).
-This property can be left empty when an object is intended to be exported as a separate geometry part but at the same time doesn't represent any ObjectTemplate (this mostly applies to exporting animatable weapon parts such as mags, bolt handles etc).
+<sup>2</sup> This property may be left empty when an object is intended to be exported as a separate geometry part but at the same time doesn't represent any child ObjectTemplate (this is common when exporting animatable weapon parts such as mags, bolt handles etc).

-#### Some examples of object hierarchies
+Examples of object hierarchies (`[m]` tag indicates that the object contains mesh data):

 <details>
-  <summary>StaticMesh</summary>
+  <summary>StaticMesh (a simple house)</summary>

 ```
 StaticMesh_house